anyamemensah/csv-validator/README.md

 ## Data Source

-The data used in this post comes from the [School District of Philadelphia](https://www.philasd.org/research/#opendata) and was lightly cleaned as part of another project.
+This project uses data from the [School District of Philadelphia](https://www.philasd.org/research/#opendata) and was lightly cleaned as part of another project.

 ## How to use